 Around puberty, some kids develop social anxiety disorder, which means they are excessively worried about what other people think of them.
 They often avoid social situations in which they fear they might embarrass themselves.
 Take a look at signs of anxiety in teens and tweens.

-If your child seems to be having problems with anxiety, this is another time to reach out to the doctor and ask about a mental health evaluation.
+If your child seems to be having problems with anxiety, this is another time to reach out to the health care provider and ask about a mental health evaluation.